Artist Demetrius Bing shapes Charleston through color and story

 “My inspiration for becoming an artist comes from using creativity as a way to process life, emotion, and identity, turning personal experience into something visual and shared,” he says.
 You can find his work in person at Hagan Fine Art Gallery, where titles like “Streets Are Watchin’” will make you think while you lose yourself in the colors and textures.
 What do you see when you look at it?
 Probably something very different than the person standing beside you, each of your perceptions shaped by your own personal stories: your traumas, your wins, your losses.

-For Bing, art as therapy may not have been the intent, but in each piece he releases his emotions, transferring his experiences onto the canvas.
+For Demetrius, art as therapy may not have been the intent, but in each piece he releases his emotions, transferring his experiences onto the canvas.
 To him, each piece is a diary entry.
 “Each piece represents a specific moment of change in my life,” he adds.
 Each piece is personal, intentional, and impossible to duplicate.
 He’s only been working as a professional artist for the past five years, but the accolades have already begun.
 From earning finalist recognition for his solo exhibit, “Full Circle,” from the Charleston City Paper to earning the right to be the poster artist for the 40th annual MOJA Arts Festival—a celebration of Black arts and culture and their contributions to the world—Bing is bringing his work to the public with incredible results.

 And the impact goes beyond recognition.
 “You’re not making art to decorate spaces—you’re making art to mark transformation,” he says.
 “My mission is to create art that transforms personal experience into visual language, offering connection, reflection, and emotional honesty.”
 Art, in Bing’s world, is a bridge to empathy, a space where individual stories intersect and resonate, and we are the lucky ones who get to experience it.